Photo credit: Nano Dudek | Flickr

 Arthur Erickson Ross Street Sikh Temple

 Punjabi Market is primarily a residential and shopping district, but there is one important attraction nearby — the Sikh temple at the foot of Ross Street.
 Designed by Vancouver native son Arthur Erickson in 1969, the contemporary structure is an example of the straight lines and symmetry that made Erickson one of Canada’s most beloved architects.
-Visitors are welcome to peek inside the impressive structure, provided you follow the Sikh custom by taking off your shoes and covering your hair with a provided kercheif or headscarf.
+Visitors are welcome to peek inside the impressive structure, provided you follow the Sikh custom by taking off your shoes and covering your hair with a provided kerchief or headscarf.

 Feasting and dancing are intrinsic to Indian culture, so it’s appropriate that Punjabi Market hosts its share of annual community parties.
 The five-day Vancouver Celebrates Diwali Festival commemorates the Indian New Year and is traditionally celebrated by Sikhs, Hindus and Jains in November.
-Meanwhile, the Vaisakhi Day Parade on April 14 marks the start of the harvest and celebrates the 1699 establishment of the Khalsa (community of baptized Sikhs).
+Meanwhile, the Vaisakhi Day Parade in mid-April marks the start of the harvest and celebrates the 1699 establishment of the Khalsa (community of baptized Sikhs).
 In May, don’t miss the Vancouver International Bhangra Celebration, dedicated to the ancient form of Indian dance.